Find Affordable College Courses

 8 Yearly Graduations

 University of North Carolina at Chapel Hill is the 11th most popular school in the nation for students seeking a doctor's degree in conservation.
-Each year, around 30,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-During the 2020-2021 academic year, 8 people received their doctor's degree in conservation from UNC Chapel Hill.
-About 63% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 8 people received their doctor's degree in conservation from UNC Chapel Hill.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #17